SLaDOS/Celestial_Robot/instruction.md

 edit `/boot/firmware/overlays/README`
 add new line `dtparam=i2c_vc=on`

-### Further: Add more I2C pins
+#### Further: Add more I2C pins

-This has not been tested.
+*This has been tested without pulling up to 3V3 and failed.

 Bit bang I2C on the GPIO: edit `/boot/firmware/overlays/README` with new line `dtoverlay=i2c-gpio,bus=2,i2c_gpio_sda=17,i2c_gpio_scl=27`